austinrosh/austinrosh.github.io/_tabs/about.md

 ---

-Current MS EE student at Stanford with a focus in signal processing, communications, and machine learning.
-I'm interested in next generation wireless systems ranging from novel wireless architectures, applications of ML/DL to communications, and new spectrum utilization.
+Current MS EE student at Stanford with a focus in communication systems and circuits.
+I'm interested in next generation wireless systems ranging from novel wireless hardware architectures, joint communication and sensing, and ultra-low power designs.
 I previously worked at Tesla as an RF Engineer on the Wireless Team designing and integrating high speed RF PCBs to support connectivity and localization systems.

-If you have any questions about anything on this site or just want to reach out, please don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/austin-rothschild-5487747b/) or [email](mailto:aurothschild@gmail.com)!
+If you have any questions about anything on this site or just want to reach out, please don't hesitate to get in touch via [LinkedIn](www.linkedin.com/in/austinrosh) or [email](mailto:austinxr@stanford.edu)!

 ---